 The trench should be around 4-6 feet from the foundation of the house, at least 6 inches wide, 24 inches deep, and it should extend to the lowest area of your yard.
 A French drain can also be installed to discharge water into existing storm drains.
 In order for a French drain to work effectively, it must have an adequate slope.

 Unlike the other two solutions above, you may need permits from the city to install a French drain on your property.
-Before installing a French drain, make sure the planned drain has the capacity to handle the rainfall in your area.
+Before having a French drain installed, make sure the planned drain has the capacity to handle the rainfall in your area.
 You do not want the system to overflow because it is overwhelmed by the amount of runoff from your home.

 Install a swale